-What you will learn from this tip: How to get your
+What you will learn from this tip: How to get your CEO and your storage team on the same page for the coming year.

 The New Year presents an opportunity for storage managers and administrators to clean up their acts.
 What can this group do to meet metrics and improve its status as solid corporate citizens?
 I posed this question to a number of storage executives I spoke with at the end of 2004.
 Here's my take on what they said.